DataONEorg/d1_python/README.md

 * The tests use `settings_test.py` for GMN and Django configuration.

 * Pytest-django forces `settings.DEBUG` to `False` in `pytest_django/plugin.py`.
 To set `settings.DEBUG`, override it close to where it will be read, e.g., wit `@django.test.override_settings(DEBUG=True)`.

+#### Django database test fixture

+After changing any of the ORM classes in models.py, the database test fixture must be regenerated.
+This will often cause sample files to have to be updated as well.

+Regenerated the fixture files:

+    $ pytest --fixture-regen
+    $ ./d1_python/gmn/src/d1_gmn/tests/mk_db_fixture.py

+Fixtures can be loaded directly into the test database from the JSON files but it's much faster to keep an extra copy of the db as a template and create the test db as needed with Postgres' "create database from template" function.
+So we only load the fixtures into a template database and reuse the template.
+This is implemented in `./conftest.py`.

+Note that science object bytes are stored on disk, so they are not captured in the db fixture.
+If a test needs get(), getChecksum() and replica() to work, it must first create the correct file in GMN's object store or mock object store reads.
+The bytes are predetermined for a given test PID.
+See `d1_test.d1_test_case.generate_reproducible_sciobj_str()` and `d1_gmn.app.util.sciobj_file_path()`.

 ### Setting up the development environment